NREL/qcaob-aim/README.md

 # qcaob-aim
-For now, this repository hosts prototype code to solve the Anderson impurity model in a single script: anderson_impurity_model.py
+This repository hosts prototype code to solve the Anderson impurity model.
+For a tutorial see ./aim_tutorial.ipynb.
+To run the ground state solver as an application-oriented benchmark following the QED-C framework, see ./benchmarking/benchmarks-qiskit.ipynb.
 Note: qcaob-aim stands for quantum computation application oriented benchmark - anderson impurity model.

 To run the code, a few dependencies need to be installed.
 Some of the main libraries include: